emarsden/dash-mpd-cli/README.md

 Linux, Microsoft Windows and MacOS).
 It’s available in the GitHub Container Registry ghcr.io and automatically built from the sources using GitHub’s useful continuous integration services.

-What are the advantages of running in a container, instead of natively on your machine?
+What are the **advantages of running in a container**, instead of natively on your machine?

 - Much safer, because the container isn't able to modify your host machine, except for writing downloaded media to the directory you specify.
 This is a very good idea when running random